-- Condition Orange – You have noticed something is not be right.
-You focus on a specific target (while not losing your peripheral awareness).
+- Condition Orange – You have noticed something is not right.
+You pay close attention to a specific target (while not losing your peripheral awareness).
 Remember, your target’s intent may be to distract you while his accomplice flanks you.
 In Condition Orange, you have reason to believe there is a threat, and you are carefully assessing the situation and considering what actions may be necessary.
 You are setting up mental triggers….
-“If that guy does ____, then I will have to _____ (stop him in some way).”
+“If that guy does ____, then I will have to _____ (stop or evade him in some way).”

 - Condition Red – The shit has hit the fan.
 Fight’s on.
 And, that sucks.
 But, at this point, you will be forced to take the action set forth when you were in Condition Orange.
 This may include the use of lethal force to protect your life or that of a loved one.

 Ideally, you don’t want to get to Condition Red.
 If you are good at Yellow, you can likely avoid getting into trouble altogether.
 None of this requires you to be armed.
 However, if you are armed, Condition Yellow is a minimum level of awareness.
 I’ll address armed self-defense in future blog posts.
 My focus here is simply situational awareness.
 If you’re situationally aware, hopefully you’ll avoid any circumstance that would escalate to armed self-defense.